 In 2011, with Louisville's teen unemployment rate at record levels, the federal program that provided summer jobs to young people disappeared.
 Facing the prospect of skyrocketing unemployment among the city's youth, newly-elected mayor Greg Fischer created SummerWorks.

-Since then, the Mayor's SummerWorks program has placed more than 6,500 local youth in a quality job experience.
+Since then, more than 16,800 youth have been placed in jobs by SummerWorks and its Champion Employers.
 The program continues to expand and evolve each year because our local businesses recognize that there is no substitute for on-the-job training.
-When we invest in young workers, it's far more than an invaluable short-term opportunity - we strengthen the long-term foundation of our economy.
+When we invest in young workers, it's far more than an invaluable short-term opportunity - we strengthen the long-term foundation of our economy, and our community.